 In the meantime, Michael flushes the watermaker (which he should have really done yesterday) and then cleans the hulls.
 There is no growth on them, but lots of mud/dirt from the very dirty water we have been in the past week or so.
 The props are also clean, they just need a wipe over, but the sail drives have some barnacles.
 This is strange as the area above the drives has the same antifoul and there are no barnacles here at all.

 Kelly earlier had started cleaning the earth plate which has a lot of barnacles on it (there is no antifoul here) but she had to stop when the surveyor came.
 After lunch from the cafĂ©, we acid wash the hulls as this has lessened the polishing cost.
 We use acid we bought from Bunnings in April.
 You just water it down and put it on with a soft broom and then wash it off.
 The hulls look so much better already.

 |Catlypso on the hard after the hulls have been cleaned |

 We then acid washed the decks as well.
-Michael also lowered the dinghy and washed the inside and acid washed the hull.
-At 1600 Kelly collected the courtesy car and we drove to her Mumâs place at Southport and collect Kellyâs Subaru Forester.
+Michael also lowers the dinghy and washes the inside and acid washes the hull.
+At 1600 Kelly collects the courtesy car and we drive to her Mumâs place at Southport and collect Kellyâs Subaru Forester.
 We are back at 1800 and have showers, fantastic!
 The Boatworks has four âsuitesâ which have toilets and showers.
 These are as good as any hotel we have stayed at.